 Cristin is operated and developed by Unit - the Norwegian Directorate for ICT and Joint Services in Higher Education and Research.
-Cristin will be included in the Norwegian Science Archive (NSA), which is scheduled for implementation from 2022.
+Cristin will be included in the Norwegian Science Archive (NSA), which is scheduled for implementation for the summer 2024.

 Kristiania University College employees must reference Kristiania University College in all scientific publications and other results linked to R&D/AD.
 This also applies to projects implemented as part of part-time positions that may be linked to other institutions.
 In such a case, both institutions must be referenced.

 If you are not registered in Cristin, please contact your superuser.
 Please note that FEIDE logins from previous employers must not be used.

 Many people will actively search for information relating to your research activities via your Cristin profile:

 - Committees evaluating your applications for research funding

 - Journalists looking for specialists in specific fields

 It is therefore important that you maintain an extensive and up-to-date researcher profile in Cristin - it will serve you well.

 Develop a strong researcher profile

 - Go to Min forskerprofil > Rediger profil > Generelt > Rediger bilde > Last opp bildefil.